 5.3.3 Aerial vehicle

-The altitude of aerial vehicle also called HAPS (High Altitude Platforms) can be between 8 and 50 km.
+The altitude of aerial vehicle also called UAS (Unmanned Aircraft Systems) can be between 8 and 50 km, including HAPS.
+HAPS is a station located on an aerial object at an altitude of 20 to 50 km and at a specified, nominal, fixed point relative to the Earth.

-The general architecture is presented in the following picture.
+The general UAS based system architectures are presented in the following picture.